 By the way, if you are the one who is struggling with sin, the worst thing you can do is leave a church that knows the grace of God.
-You need to learn how where sin abounds, the grace of Christ much more abounds (Rom 5:20).
+You need to learn this: “where sin abounds, the grace of Christ much more abounds” (Rom 5:20).

 5. Music / Worship

 “There is not enough praise and worship.”
 “It’s not my style of music.”
 “The songs did not move me.”